intech-iiot/dove/README.md

 Usage: dove [OPTIONS] COMMAND [ARGS]...

   A docker versioning extension that manages docker tags through a JSON file, so that the user doesn't have to get into the hassle of writing and updating image tags.

-  Maintained by: Intech Process Automation
+  Maintained by: Intech A&I

   For more info, visit: